 3M

 The company offers a wide range of thermal management solutions for xEV batteries in pouch, prismatic, and cylindrical forms.
-3M Boron Nitride Cooling Fillers comprise ceramic fillers which enhance conductivity while retaining electric insulation in polymers.
+3M Boron Nitride Cooling Fillers comprise ceramic fillers that enhance conductivity while retaining electric insulation in polymers.
 Boron nitride-filled compounds may potentially enable lighter, simpler component designs, lowering overall system costs by functionally combining heat control with electrical insulation.

 Ferrotec